European shares trim some gains as Italian stocks fall

 By Alistair Smout

-The FTSEurofirst 300 index of pan-European shares closed up 0.3 percent at 1,358.78 points, after being up 0.5 percent earlier.
+At 1549 GMT, the FTSEurofirst 300 index of pan-European shares was up 0.3 percent at 1,358.74 points, having been up as much as 0.5 percent earlier.
 U.S. stocks opened slightly lower on the day.

-Italy's FTSE MIB traded flat, with a 3.3 percent fall in UniCredit making it the top faller.
-It rapidly shed gains made after an expectation-beating report.
+Italy's FTSE MIB underperformed, down 0.2 percent, led lower by a 3.8 percent fall in UniCredit.
+It rapidly shed gains made after an expectation-beating report just after 1300 GMT.

-The FTSE Italia All-Share Banks Index is down over 12 percent since early October.
+The FTSE Italia All-Share Banks Index is down over 12 percent since the start of October.

 "There's an underlying weakness in Italian banks, and the underperforming economy is keeping the sector under pressure," Manoj Ladwa, head of trading at TJM Partners, said.

-The sector received support from Monte Paschi, up 2 on bid speculation.
+The sector received support, however, from Monte Paschi, up 2.2 on bid speculation.
+Traders citing a Reuters Breakingviews article outling the rationale for a bid from France's BNP Paribas.

-It was boosted by Vodafone, which jumped 5.4 percent after nudging its forecasts for core earnings higher.
+It was boosted by Vodafone, which jumped 5.7 percent after the world's second-biggest mobile operator nudged its forecasts for core earnings higher.
 It reported a sharp improvement in its main quarterly revenue measurement, helped by improved demand in its big European markets.

-However, in Ireland general insurer FBD Holdings Plc issued its second profit warning in six months, saying it could face a full-year loss.
-Its shares tumbled as much as 25 percent.
+However, in Ireland general insurer FBD Holdings Plc issued its second claims-driven profit warning in six months on Tuesday, saying it could face a full-year loss and sending its shares tumbling as much as 25 percent.

 Europe bourses in 2014: link.reuters.com/pap87v